 They are sometimes considered conspecific (one and the same species) with the West Peruvian Dove (Zenaida meloda); however, differences in vocalizations and morphology are credible arguments against this theory.
-In fact, they may best be placed into the bird genus Columba (typical pigeons) than the dove genus Zenaida (American doves).

 Their lifespan in the wild is about 21.75 years (261 months).

 White-winged Doves occur naturally in the United States from the Southwest east to Texas and Louisiana, south to Mexico, Central America and the Caribbean, into parts of western South America.
 Introduced populations have established themselves in Florida, USA.